B

 The Brittany bears the strongest similarities to the pointers and gundogs of Western Europe.
 With that in mind, you might want to check out some of the following relatives to the Brittany:

-• English Setter – Developed in the 19th century, the modern English setter is a hunting dog that would quietly freeze and point when it located a game bird.
+• English Setter: Developed in the 19th century, the modern English setter is a hunting dog that would quietly freeze and point when it located a game bird.
 Provided they receive enough exercise, these friendly, calm, and good-natured dogs also make great companions for the entire family.

 Famous Dogs

-While the Brittany is a somewhat obscure breed outside of hunting circles and show rings, there are a few individuals that have managed to stand out for their talent.
+While the Brittany is a somewhat obscure breed outside of hunting circles and show rings, there are a few individuals who have managed to stand out for their talent.
 For instance, a Brittany by the name of Tally won the 2010 Westminster sporting group.
 Another Brittany called Jester (or the more amusing name, Sir-ly You Jest) won the same competition in 2002 and 2003.

 National Breeder and Breeder Resources